Professor

 What drew you toward teaching?

-Asked by SethT about 12 years ago
+Asked by SethT over 12 years ago

 My path to becoming a professor was not the typical one.
 In my field virtually everyone getting a PhD is intending to become an academic.
 This was not necessarily the case with me.
 I had an idea of what I wanted to learn and a PhD in my field seemed the best way to learn this material.
 Then, once entering the world of academia and seeing what it was like, I found I really enjoyed it and so I decided to pursue an academic career.